Tributes are paid to The Queen - Scottish Field

 “It is fitting that she spent her final days on the Balmoral Estate, somewhere which was so special to her.”

-David Cameron, Lord Provost of Aberdeen, added: “Her Majesty’s life was underpinned by faithful commitment to duty, and unswerving devotion to this country and its people.
+David Cameron, Lord Provost of Aberdeen, who laid a wreath at the city’s flagpole beside Marischal College, added: “Her Majesty’s life was underpinned by faithful commitment to duty, and unswerving devotion to this country and its people.

 “In remembering The Queen’s extraordinary life, we should all take time to pause and reflect on our own lives, our own personal values and our own duty to society.”